HVAC PPC Houston, TX

 How much does HVAC PPC cost in Houston?

-Google Local Services Ads (LSA) are an effective entry point — pay-per-lead pricing of $25–$65/lead means you pay only when a qualified customer contacts you directly.
-Most Houston HVAC companies see first leads within 1–3 days of campaign launch.
-Expect a cost per lead of $40–$80 for emergency repair work and $80–$150 for full system replacements.
-At a $2,500/month budget with a 10% average conversion rate, a well-structured campaign generates 20–30 qualified leads per month.
+Google Local Services Ads (LSA) offer an effective entry point.
+The pay-per-lead model ($25–$65 per verified contact) means you pay only when a qualified customer contacts you directly — not for impressions or clicks.
+Most Houston HVAC companies see first leads within 1–3 days of LSA activation.
+At a combined Google Search + LSA budget of $2,500/month, a well-structured campaign generates 20–30 qualified leads per month at a cost-per-lead of $40–$80 for emergency repair and $80–$150 for full system replacement.

 When should Houston HVAC companies start Google Ads?

-Start in April — before summer competition peaks.
-Campaigns launched in May or June compete against established accounts with higher Quality Scores, more refined negative keyword lists, and better-performing landing pages.
-A six-week head start lets you build Quality Score, eliminate wasted clicks, and position for maximum visibility when temperatures hit 95°F+ in June.
+The right answer is April — six weeks before summer competition peaks.
+Campaigns launched in May or June compete against accounts with higher Quality Scores, refined negative keyword lists, and months of conversion data informing bid strategies.
+A six-week head start lets you build Quality Score, eliminate wasted clicks, optimize landing page conversion rates, and position for maximum visibility when temperatures hit 95°F+ in early June.

 Benchmark